 - Leftovers can be stored in the fridge for up to 4 days.

 *I tested the recipe with 3 different varieties of granola and the crust held together each time.
-I found the Purely Elizabeth Cranberry Pecan worked best, likely because of the dried fruit in the mixture.
-If you can use a granola with dried fruit, that might be best!
+I found the Purely Elizabeth granola worked best.
 If your crust seems dry and doesn’t seem to be holding together well, add another 1-2 Tablespoons of coconut oil.

 **The bars are fabulous on their own, but feel free to spruce them up with a dollop of store-bought or homemade coconut whipped cream.